Neka2000/beta-learning/README.md

 ```
 This will return an array where spans[0] is the first `<span>` element and so on.

 Without the DOM, JavaScript wouldn't have a model or notion of web pages, HTML documents and their component parts.
-Al of the elements of the document objet model can be accessed and manipulated using the DOM and any scripting language, but in this case we are focusing on JavaScript.
+All of the elements of the document object model can be accessed and manipulated using the DOM and any scripting language, but in this case we are focusing on JavaScript.

-To access the DOM you don't have to do anything special, since you use the API directly within a script thats run by the browser.
+To access the DOM you don't have to do anything special, since you use the API directly in JavaScript from within a script thats run by the browser.

-In the following code snippet we can se an example of a function that creates a new `<span>` element, adds text to it and adds it to the document:
+In the following code snippet we can se an example of a function that creates a new `<span>` element, adds content to it and adds it to the document:
 ```
 <html>
     <head>